Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 An Alteration to make VRCLens sync to remote players more securely.

 INFO:
-- +5 synced parameter bits to facilitate sync
+- +6 synced parameter bits to facilitate sync
-- Fixed sync includes State (On/off/inhand/onhead/dropped/handrotating)
+- Fixed sync includes State (On/off/inhand/onhead/dropped/handrotating/lens hidden/lens shown)
 - Fixed sync DOES NOT include dropped POSITION or drone-fly POSITION.
 World-dropped position will desync to remote users that late-load you.
 This is a VRChat limitation.
 - Current version designed for VRCLens v1.9.2